Skip to content

 Call 0808 196 8584 for urgent assistance.

-Otherwise, complete this form and we will contact you within one business day.
+Otherwise, complete this form, and we will contact you within one business day.

 Can You Force an Employee to Take Their Annual Leave Entitlement?

-Aside from the health benefits for employees, unused annual leave appears as a cost on the business’ profit and loss statement (P&L), so many businesses prefer employees to use their leave during their financial year.
+Despite the rights afforded to employees in terms of holiday entitlement, you also have rights as an employer.
+In addition to employee health benefits, unused annual leave appears to be a cost on the business’s profit and loss statement (P&L), so many companies prefer employees to use their leave during the financial year.

-As a result, you can also request when employees take their holiday leave.
+As an employer, you can also request when employees take their holiday leave.
 Providing such a request is reasonable and does not discriminate.
-In such an instance, it is unlikely that an employee can refuse to take their holiday leave.
-You may make use of this right where, for example, you want to ensure employees take a holiday at Christmas, especially if this is a quiet period for the business.
-On the contrary, you want to ensure all areas of the business are adequately covered at one given time.
+You may use this right where, for example, you want to ensure employees take a holiday at Christmas, especially if this is a quiet period for the business.

-What Limits Are in Place?
+What Limits are in Place?

 • include your own fixed leave in any written rules – otherwise, where you do not have your own leave year, there are separate rules regarding when this would be for an employee; and